gbriyad/django-blog/README.md

 *You have to edit the email details under \mysite\settings.py

-A superuser is already created: username:admin, password:admin
+A superuser has been already created: username:admin, password:admin